Local Multicultural Venues

 Peter Mott House, Lawnside

-Home to a free, self-made farmer and his wife in the state’s only historically African American community, the residence is open as a museum dedicated to its role as a station on the Underground Railroad.
-Listen to guides sing songs from the time period, view artifacts and hear oral histories.
+Home to a free, self-made farmer and his wife in the state’s early historically African-American community, the residence is open as a museum.

 Delaware and Maryland